jervo/IDM241/instructor_material/IDM241-02-anatomy.md

 ## Classroom exercise

 - Find a web site that has at least one interesting microinteraction.
 (15 minutes)
-- Add a link to that site to zoom chat window.
-(10 minutes) -- NOTE: NO repeats, if that domain is already posted find another one!
+- Add a link to that site to Discord - Drexel UXID - Courses - IDM241.
+(10 minutes)
+-- NOTE: NO repeats, if that domain is already posted find another one!
 - Be prepared to share your screen and identify the structure of said microinteraction to the rest of the class.
 (5 minutes or less per student)
 -- Trigger, Rules, Feedback and loop/Modes.